What is Form 8829?

 Do you need to sign Form 8829?

-Based on our research, Form 8829 does not require a signature.
+Form 8829 does not require a signature and is attached to your Schedule C (Form 1040) when you file your tax return.
 However, it's important to verify with the latest guidelines.

 Always refer to the most recent instructions for Form 8829 to ensure accuracy.
 Changes can occur that may affect your tax filing.